CqZhang-SYSU/PGS-HE/TableVI/README.md

+This repository contains the code and results of Table VI associated with the paper titled:
+"A Novel Robust and Efficient Method for Computing High-Quality AC OPF Solutions Based on Trust-Tech and Holomorphic Embedding"

 ### 📌Table VI - AC OPF Solver Comparison (IPOPT vs. KNITRO)

 This folder contains all the necessary data, source code, and benchmark results to reproduce **Table VI** in our paper.